Acinate/Algorithms/src/algorithms/dynamic_programming/TripleStep/Readme.md

 However, it's a lot easier to define it as 1.
 If you defined it as 0, then you would need some additional base cases (or else you'd just wind up with a series of 0s getting added).

+This solution has a run time of O(3^n)

+### Memoization Solution

+The previous solution for countWays is called many times for the same values, which is unnecessary.
+We can fix this through memoization.

+Essentially, if we've seen this value of n before, return the cached value.
+Each time we compute a fresh value, add it to the cache.

+Typically we use a HashMap<Integer, Integer> for a cache.
+In this case, the keys will be exactly 1 through n.
+It's more compact to use an integer array.

+Regardless of whether or not you use memoization, note that the number of ways will quickly overflow the bounds of an integer.
+By the time you get to just n = 37, the result has already overflowed.
+Using a long will delay, but not completely solve, this issue.